 - Because of this, many of the colonists believed that nobody could be trusted with power.

-Civic Duty → A belief that one has an obligation to participate in civic and political affairs.
+Civic Competence → A belief that one has an obligation to participate in civic and political affairs.